June 22-25 (2 spots available), July 13-16 (FULL), July 20-23 (FULL), August 17-20 (4 spots available), 2017

 - Hats, caps and sunglasses are nice to keep the sun out of your eyes and off your face.
 Cowboy hats need a stampede string (for sale in our trading post if needed).

 - Casual clothes for non-riding time.
 Remember, it can get hot during the days.

 - Gloves, chaps helmet and rain gear are optional.
 Slickers are available for use for the week.
-Sunscreen, chapstick, and swimsuit and a towel for the Hot Springs in White Sulphur Springs.
+Sunscreen, chapstick, and swimsuit for our cowboy hot tub.